 Script.
 Submit the original plus two copies of the text, tables and illustrations for the use of the reviewers.
-Type the text, tables, legends and literature-cited section double-spaced on one side of standard (81⁄2 × 11 in.), good quality bond paper, with at least oneinch margins.
-Do not use erasable, light weight, or mimeo bond.
+Type the text, tables, legends and literature-cited section doublespaced on one side of standard ($8\frac{1}{2} \times 11$ in.), good quality bond paper, with at least one-inch margins.
+Do not use erasable, light-weight, or mimeo bond.
 Avoid hyphenating words at the ends of the lines.
-Put the author's name in the upper righthand corner of every page.
+Put the author's name in the upper right-hand corner of every page.
 Number text pages through the list of references; combine legends for figures on one or more unnumbered pages.
 Avoid footnotes.
 Provide a concise, definitive title, and for regular articles, an abridged title for the running head.
 Subheadings within the text should have no more than three levels.
 Keep tables (unruled) to a minimum, using text or illustrations where possible.
 Put each table on a separate unnumbered page.
 Material in the tables or graphs should not be repeated in the text.
 Write mathematical formulas on one line, where possible.

-Every longer article should have an abstract designed to acquaint the potential reader with the essence of the text.
-It should be informative rather than descriptive, and intelligible when divorced from the article itself.
-An abstract should present in brief form the essential points in the article.
-It should not contain undefined abbreviations or special terms or anything that is not in the article itself.
-Usually it should be no more than 250 words and should be suitable for use by abstracting services.
+Every longer article should have an abstract designed to acquaint potential readers with the essential points in the text.
+The abstract should be informative rather than descriptive, and intelligible when divorced from the article itself.
+It should contain no more than 250 words and should be suitable for use by abstracting services.